sharppy/SHARPpy/docs/source/install.rst

 Installing using package managers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 SHARPpy is also available for download through the :command:`conda` package manager.
-Both package managers will also take care of downloading the correct dependencies SHARPpy needs to run.
-These package managers may be accessible through the command line interface of your operating system.
+This package manager will also take care of downloading the correct dependencies SHARPpy needs to run.
+They are accessible through the command line interface of your operating system.
 You may be interested in this route should you want to do scripting with the SHARPpy package and also work with the GUI.

 From conda
 ----------